 Haiku-Pauwela home prices are not only among the most expensive in Hawaii, but Haiku-Pauwela real estate also consistently ranks among the most expensive in America.

-Haiku-Pauwela is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Haiku-Pauwela is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Haiku-Pauwela who work in food service (8.13%), healthcare (8.13%), and office and administrative support (7.97%).
+Unlike some towns, Haiku-Pauwela isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Haiku-Pauwela are a mix of both white- and blue-collar jobs.
+Overall, Haiku-Pauwela is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Haiku-Pauwela who work in sales jobs (13.09%), management occupations (8.74%), and office and administrative support (8.66%).

 Of important note, Haiku-Pauwela is also a town of artists.
 Haiku-Pauwela has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Haiku-Pauwela’s character.

-A relatively large number of people in Haiku-Pauwela telecommute to their jobs.
-Overall, about 11.40% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Haiku-Pauwela is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.